bcgov/MOH-MSP-Enrolment/msp-service/README.md

-# MyGovBC-MSP-Service
+# msp-service

-A NodeJS based static proxy for MyGovBC-MSP user interface.
+A NodeJS based static proxy for msp-service.

 ## Features: